reddy024/reddy024/README.md

 # I'm Currently working on 💻

 - Designing of an Webiste that describes My portfolio.
-- Connecting with Backend Server.
-- Software Devolopment using DataStructures and Algorithms
+- Software Devolopment using DataStructures and Algorithms.

 __Check out my GitHub repository:__